sebastianstarke/BioIK/README.md

 The research was published at several scientific conferences, including IEEE ROBIO 2016, IEEE CEC 2017 and IEEE IROS 2017, so I would be glad if you reference it in case of using it for academic work.

 For any questions you might have or bugs you find, feel free to contact me!
-I am happy to help and to improve the software.
+I am happy to help and to improve the software as part of my Ph.D. research at the University of Edinburgh.